 Never Wrap Lot Rent or Insurance into Your Loan

 One of the best things that you can ever do is to avoid adding additions to your loan.
-Items such as insurance premiums, stereo systems, furniture, and prepaid park rent are allowed on chattel loans – never do it!
+Items such as insurance premiums, stereo systems, furniture, and prepaid park rent are allowed on chattel loans for manufactured homes – never do it!

 This cuts your equity in the house, and given the high interest rates on chattel loans and your personal property, you’ll spend more than the value of the item in the long run.